 Every time your foot hits the ground, your body absorbs as much as three times its weight.
 When you remain on the balls of your feet, your knees end up carrying the brunt of this impact.
 Additionally, running gets your heart rate up higher, making your entire body warmer, including your feet.

 Running shoes are designed with this in mind.
 They’re made to accommodate various running styles, including heel-to-toe strides, midfoot strides, and toe strides.
 Trail running shoes and regular running sneakers are typically lighter than walking shoes with extra cushioning around the heel and toe areas.
-They also have lightweight and breathable uppers to allow airflow as your feet heat up.
+They also have lightweight and breathable uppers to allow airflow as your feet heat up, as well as soft, flexible soles for greater support.

 What to Look For in Running Shoes

-When shopping for running shoes, look for styles with breathable mesh uppers, neoprene, or another lightweight synthetic material.
+When shopping for a good running shoe, look for styles with breathable mesh uppers, neoprene, or another lightweight synthetic material.
 You’ll also want lightweight, adequately cushioned shoes that can also provide stability.

 Walking vs. Running Shoes

-According to the American Academy of Podiatric Sports Medicine (AAPSM), both walking and running shoes should provide stability and a smooth strike.³ As we mentioned, the primary differences have to do with weight, flexibility, and cushioning.
+According to the American Academy of Podiatric Sports Medicine (AAPSM), both walking and running shoes should provide stability and a smooth strike.³ As we mentioned, the primary differences between walking and running shoes have to do with weight, flexibility, and cushioning.

 Though many walking shoes you’ll find on the market don’t offer the same motion control as running sneakers, Vionic’s styles are a different story.
 Every pair has substantial stability, keeping your foot in the proper position with every step without affecting comfort or functionality.